projectatomic/atomic-site/source/docs/gettingstarted.md

 # Project Atomic Getting Started Guide

 ## About the Project
 Project Atomic provides a platform to deploy and manage containers on bare-metal, virtual, or cloud-based servers.
 Project Atomic hosts are designed to be minimal hosts focused on the delivery of container services.
 The Atomic host is built using OStree, which delivers a set of file system objects rather than RPM packages.
 OStree makes these file system objects immutable, rendering updates an atomic operation for easy update and rollback.
-Container runtime is provided via docker, and container cluster management is provided by kubernetes.
+Container runtime is provided via docker, and container cluster management is provided by Kubernetes.

 ## Prerequisites
 * **A virtualization client.** Virtual Machine Manager (virt-manager) is a very good KVM-based client for Linux systems.
 Windows and OS X users can give VirtualBox a try.
 Be sure your virtualization client is properly configured to access the Internet.
 An Atomic host can be run under OpenStack or EC2 as well.